hashmapinc/cloudy_warehouses/README.md

 The arguments passed in here will be used instead of the default variables saved in the configuration file.
 For example, in last method called, the schema, username, password, account, and role are all passed in.
 However, this method will use the default `database` variable because there is not one directly passed in.

+When the `write_snowflake` method is called in the above example, `overwrite=True`.
+This means that the Snowflake table being uploaded to will replace any existing data with the pandas DataFrame data.

 __Cloning and Empty Cloning (using optional Snowflake credentials arguments)__
 ```python